Chart Color Schemes

 Virginia is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Virginia's dwelling structures, as per the latest Census, consisted of 97.9% houses and 2.1% other dwellings.
-In Brisbane metro, this was 73.5% houses and 26.5% other dwellings.
-Home ownership in Virginia stood at 27.6%, similar to Brisbane metro's figure.
-Mortgaged dwellings were 50.4%, while rented ones were 22.0%.
-The median monthly mortgage repayment was $2,200, higher than Brisbane metro's average of $1,863 and the national average of $1,863.
-The median weekly rent in Virginia was $443, compared to Brisbane metro's $380 and the national figure of $375.
+Virginia's housing stock, as per the latest Census, consisted of 97.9% houses and 2.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Virginia was at 27.6%, similar to Brisbane metro's level.
+The remaining dwellings were either mortgaged (50.4%) or rented (22.0%).
+The median monthly mortgage repayment in Virginia was $2,200, higher than the Brisbane metro average of $1,863.
+The median weekly rent figure in Virginia was recorded at $443, compared to Brisbane metro's $380.
+Nationally, Virginia's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing